metaswarm

 The Pipeline

-Every feature goes through eight phases.
+Every feature goes through eleven phases.
 Each phase is handled by a specialist agent (or a group of them).
 The Issue Orchestrator manages the handoffs.

 1